clij/clij2/reference_excludeLabelsOnEdges.md

 ## excludeLabelsOnEdges
 ![Image](images/mini_clijx_logo.png)

-Removes all labels from a label map which touch the edges.
+Removes all labels from a label map which touch the edges of the image (in X, Y and Z if the image is 3D).
 Remaining label elements are renumbered afterwards.

 ### Usage in ImageJ macro
 ```